Spring has sprung, although it doesn’t really feel like it here when the forecast is calling for more nighttime freezes this week.

 You’re not just giving your plants a deep soak or a bath in there.
 You need to spray the tops and undersides of their leaves thoroughly, then let the pots drain fully.

-Large groups of potted plants can be brought outdoors and showered with a garden hose fitted with a gentle spray nozzle, or a rose-head watering can.
+If you have lots of plants or very large plants, move all the pots outdoors and shower them with a garden hose fitted with a gentle spray nozzle, or a rose-head watering can.

-If you see rain in the forecast, you can just leave your plants outside—that’s free water right there!
+Rain expected in the forecast?
+Just leave your plants outside—that’s free water right there!
 And it’s as pure as you can get, since rainwater has no additives.

 Speaking of additives, if your salt accumulation is mainly due to softened water, you can still shower your plants by collecting the water in a bucket and letting it sit overnight.
 This allows most of the minerals to settle at the bottom of the bucket.